isabella232/solutions-geoevent-java/solutions-geoevent/adapters/geomessage-adapter/README.md

-# geomessage-adapter
+# GeoMessage Adapter

-The geomessage-adapter provides an example of an adapter that can receive and send XML messages in a simple geomessage format.
-This geomessage format is an XML format for use with [Esri military features](http://resources.arcgis.com/en/help/main/10.2/index.html#//000n0000000p000000) and corresponds to the format used by the [ArcGIS Runtime Message Processor](https://developers.arcgis.com/en/java/api-reference/com/esri/core/symbol/advanced/MessageProcessor.html).
+The GeoMessage Adapter provides an example of an adapter that can receive and send XML messages in a simple GeoMessage format.
+This GeoMessage format is an XML format for use with [Esri military features](http://resources.arcgis.com/en/help/main/10.2/index.html#//000n0000000p000000) and corresponds to the format used by the [ArcGIS Runtime Message Processor](https://developers.arcgis.com/en/java/api-reference/com/esri/core/symbol/advanced/MessageProcessor.html).

 ![Image of geomessage-adapter](ScreenShot.png)

 ## Features

-* Sends and receives XML messages in a geomessage format
+* Sends and receives XML messages in a GeoMessage format.
-* Converts message types received using available GEP GeoEvent Processor definitions
+* Converts message types received using available GeoEvent Definitions.
-* The "_type" element of the message is used to look up an existing geoevent definition
+* The "_type" element of the message is used to look up an existing Geoevent Definition.
-* Here are example of some of these definitions:
+* Below are examples of the GeoEvent Definitions:

 Definition | Purpose
 --- | ---